ecarrizo2/media-accessibility/docs/CI&CD.md

 #### Jobs

 - **Deploy**:
-  Deploys an SST application for the pull request stage.
-Skips deployment if `[no-depl]` is in the PR title.
+  Skipped by default, it Deploys an SST application for the pull request stage.
+Deployment executes if `[pr-env]` tag is in the PR title.

 - **Remove**:
-  Deletes the SST staging environment when the PR is closed.
+  Skipped by default, it Deletes an SST application for the pull request stage.
+It executes if `[pr-env]` tag is in the PR title after a PR is closed .

 #### Key Steps